cran/mirai/README.md

 The `daemons()` interface also allows the specification of compute profiles for managing tasks with heterogeneous compute requirements:

-- send tasks to different servers or server clusters with the appropriate specifications (in terms of CPUs / memory / GPU / accelerators etc.)
+- send tasks to different daemons or clusters of daemons with the appropriate specifications (in terms of CPUs / memory / GPU / accelerators etc.)
 - split tasks between local and remote computation